BUS E65 - Music Business Fundamentals & Strategic Management

 The Triton College School of Continuing Education offers classes providing students with an insider look at the music industry.

-The 45-hour Music Business Industry Overview and Advanced certificate (BUS E65) is where to start.
-This course provides you with a look at the many different facets of the industry and will lead you in the direction to start conquering your dreams.
+The 45-hour Music Business Industry Overview and Advanced Certificate (BUS E65) is where to start.
+This program provides you with a look at the many different facets of the industry and will lead you in the direction to start conquering your dreams.

 • Industry Landscape